 Hiking Hotspot: Collier Cove in WNC

 Hidden far away from the tourist congestion in Asheville lies a quaint little known preserve which offers gorgeous views of the Butler mountain range and ample wildlife watching opportunities.
 If you find yourself seeking a peaceful escape, take a 20 minute drive south of Asheville to the small community of Arden.
 As an added bonus, a few of Asheville’s more popular restaurants have 2nd locations out this way.
 This is a great opportunity to enjoy the foodie scene sans the hefty tourist crowds.
-Enjoy a little nature walk afterwards to burn off those extra calories.
+Enjoy a little nature walk at Collier Cove to burn off those extra calories.

 Collier Cove Nature Preserve